 Finally, down the road we have two large scale events to announce now with details to follow: the annual York University Community Band Festival will take place Saturday May 3 from 1:00 to 9:00 pm; and from May 30 to June 1 the Canadian Band Association, Ontario Chapter (CBAO) will host the Ontario EAST Community Band Weekend in Ottawa.

-This month’s lesser known musical term is An-Dante: a tempo that’s infernally slow.
+This month’s lesser known musical term is: Cadenza: Something that happens when you forget what the composer wrote.
 We invite submissions from readers.
 Let’s hear your daffynitions.